merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

 If your favorite annotation database is not represented here, you have a few options:
 - **Short-term solution**: run the annotation outside of anvi'o.
 You can export the gene calls with {% include PROGRAM name="anvi-export-gene-calls" %}, run your annotation with a third party software, then import the annotations back into your {% include ARTIFACT name="contigs-db" %} with {% include PROGRAM name="anvi-import-functions" %}.
-- **Community level solution**: find an anvi'o developer and tell them about your passion for XXX functional database and hope they make a new command called `anvi-run-XXX`.
+- **Community-level solution**: find an anvi'o developer and tell them about your passion for XXX functional database and hope they make a new command called `anvi-run-XXX`.
 We seriously encourage you to use the [anvi'o github page](https://github.com/merenlab/anvio) to write an issue describing the need for a new functional annotation database in anvi'o.
 Then, anyone with time and skill can try to implement it.
 If you find an existing issue discussing something you want in anvi'o, please raise your voice, write a comment, and let the developers know that you would like to see a feature in anvi'o.
-- **Developer level**: write a new program to annotate a {% include ARTIFACT name="contigs-db" %} with your favorite database, and submit a pull request on the [anvi'o github page](https://github.com/merenlab/anvio).
+- **Developer-level solution**: write a new program to annotate a {% include ARTIFACT name="contigs-db" %} with your favorite database, and submit a pull request on the [anvi'o github page](https://github.com/merenlab/anvio).

-For now, we will use the COG, KEGG, and Pfam databases on our *Trichodesmium* genome. {% include PROGRAM name="anvi-run-ncbi-cogs" %} will be relatively fast (it uses `diamond` to find homologous hits in the database), while {% include PROGRAM name="anvi-run-kegg-kofams" %} will take quite longer as the KOfam database is quite large (this program uses HMMs and HMMER in the background).
-The Pfam database also uses HMMs, but the domain-level models are a bit smaller so {% include PROGRAM name="anvi-run-pfam" %} is relatively quick to run.
+For now, we will use the COG, KEGG, and Pfam databases on our *Trichodesmium* genome. {% include PROGRAM name="anvi-run-ncbi-cogs" %} will be relatively fast (it uses `diamond` to find homologous hits in the database), while {% include PROGRAM name="anvi-run-kegg-kofams" %} will take much longer as the KOfam database is quite large (this program uses HMMs and HMMER in the background).
+The Pfam database also uses HMMs, but the domain-level models are a bit smaller so {% include PROGRAM name="anvi-run-pfams" %} is relatively quick to run.

 {:.notice}
 If you know your machine can use more threads, feel free to change the flag `-T 4` to another number.